greim/json-graphify/readme.md

 { from: ['avatar'], to: ['mediaById', '$id'], idAttribute: 'media_id' }
 ```

-For an example of transfer objects in action, suppose your user objects have nested `avatar` properties like so:
+For an example of move objects in action, suppose your user objects have nested `avatar` properties like so:

 ```js
 {